How an Aerial aeral Works

 The Dipole is the main part of aerial as it picks the TV signal up and sends it down the aerial cable to your Television.

 The Dipole is where you connect the aerial cable to.

-they are some times called the elements of the aerial .
+These are sometimes called the elements of the aerial.